Colorado Lending Source's Response to COVID-19

 Small Business Disaster Relief Resources

-In addition to the resources listed below, the Colorado Small Business Development Center has an in-depth page dedicated specifically for small businesses in response to COVID-19.
+In addition to the resources listed below, the Colorado Small Business Development Center has an in-depth page dedicated specifically for small businesses including SBA Economic Injury Disaster Loans (EIDL) and other entrepreneurial assistance.
 As one of our trusted partners, we highly encourage you to visit their website.

 General Small Business Resources: